sowrensen/zkconnect/readme.md

 ### Debugging

 The script keeps all transaction logs in a `transaction_log.txt` file within the directory with all the necessary information for debugging.

+### Known Issues

+  - Sometimes while running via **Supervisor** service, the real time transmission stops working after a while.
+There are some suspected reasons behind this issue, but none is still confirmed or identified as the real cause.
+  - If the device goes offline or restarts, the script may not be able to re-establish the connection on its own.
+This case is not confirmed by the way, just an assumption.